TouchNote Rebrand Design process

 One of the most important goals was to improve the decision making process through a clean UI/UX and simple colour scheme repeated across the app.
 This new design system helped users to focus their attention to the seasonal products on offer.
 Below an example of the simplicity of the new process, as shown in three simple steps on the website:

-A new bespoke icon set
+A new bespoke icon set & illustrations

 Along with the redesign of the apps, my team and I worked to unify the iconography.
 I enjoyed creating a brand new set of icons that reflects the sentiment and character of the new logo.
 The set has been designed in Illustrator, then brought to life through micro animations with After Effects.

-Palette and colour hierarchy
+Palette & colour hierarchy

 Building a new colour Palette was among the most ambitious achievements of the rebrand, looking to give a new definition to our apps and mostly important to improve the decision making of our users.